Are you wondering how to prepare for an upcoming QA interview? Here is a list of typical QA interview questions that will help prepare you for that.

 - How well the system’s error handling capabilities perform under stress.

-- What is the maximum number of users that the system is able to handle before failing.
+- What is the maximum number of users that the system can handle before failing?

-- How well the system performs when handling the maximum number of requests per second.
+- How well the system performs when taking the maximum number of requests per second.

 What are equivalence classes?